joshua-m-vaughan/BackgammonBot/README.md

 4. I am also hoping to consolidate my knowledge and learning from taking the AI Planning for Autonomy course at the University of Melbourne through the development of an additional board game playing agent, and one that I am able to share publically.

 ## Backgammon Board Game Overview
+The Backgammon board game is centred on removing all of the pieces off of the board prior to your opponent doing so.
+The following section will outline the technicalities of the board layout, and the rules of the game.

+### Board Configuration
+The board layout is detailed as follows:
+TBC.

+In specifying an efficient representation of the backgammon board configuration throughout the game, I have opted to follow the representation proposed by Lishout, Chaslot, and Uiterwijk [[1]](#references).
+The configuration is represented as follows:
+- `PointsContent[25]`: An array where the $i^{th}$ cell indicates how many checkers are on the $i^{th}$ point. $+x$ indicates that $x$ black checkers are present, $-x$ that $x$ white checkers are present, and 0 that the point is empty.[[1]](#references)
+- `BlackCheckers`: A vector whose first element is the number of points containing black checkers, and the other elements are the corresponding point number in **increasing** order.[[1]](#references)
+- `WhiteCheckers`: A vector whose first elements is the number of points containing whtie checkers, and the other elements are the corresponding point number in **decreasing** order.[[1]](#references)
+- `BlackCheckersTaken` and `WhiteCheckersTaken`: Two integers which give the amount of black / white checkers taken.[[1]](#references)

+### Game Rules
+The rules of the game are as follows:
+TBC.

+### Strategy
+Some examples of player strategies are as follows:
 TBC.

 ## Reinforcement Learning Model Specification